 - Homeschool & Camps

 SSW has been locally & nationally recognized as a leader in science education.
 Our programs inspire & empower youth to become young scientists, pursuing & developing their interest in STEM fields through hands-on experiences that become opportunities for career advancement.
 In eighteen years, hundreds of young scientists working with SSW have received awards.
 Many have gone on to pursue college majors in STEM fields.
-Of the students we touch, even those that do not pursue science as a career, from their SSW experience they take away valuable skills in critical thinking, collaboration & problem solving as well as a lifelong appreciation for science.
+Students that do not pursue science as a career take away, from their SSW experience, valuable skills in critical thinking, collaboration & problem solving as well as a lifelong appreciation for science.

 Our students provide the most compelling perspective on the success of what we do: